CarlieSachiko/rooted-and-wild-co/readme.md

 * Add a quck view option to main shop page
 * Enlarge images on click in blogs
 * Put blogs in descending order
+* Prevent users from liking posts multiple times
+* Put arrows on the price filter
+* More consistent IIFEs